pragunsrv/BMI-Calculator/README.md

    - Explore the application for more features like exporting/importing data, providing feedback, and more.

 ## File Structure
-- `main.py`: The main Python script for the BMI Calculator application.
+- `main.py`: The main Python script for the BMI Calculator application
-- `user_preferences.json`: A file storing user preferences like theme and language.
-- `bmi_history.json`: A file storing the history of BMI calculations.
 - `README.md`: This file, providing an overview of the project.

 ## Requirements